COVID-19: When a biological hazard goes digital

 Media outlets have also been awash with concerns around the privacy policies of video conferencing platforms like Zoom, which appears to be the preferred method of choice for employees and individuals to stay connected throughout the coronavirus crisis.
 Some of these concerns are valid – Zoombombing has become the latest MO for trolls permutating through possible Zoom IDs until they find one that’s active and then joining a call uninvited.

 Hackers are also aiming their sights at medical facilities, as reported by Bloomberg in March.
 The U.S. Health and Human Services Department suffered a cyber-attack on its computer system, aimed at undermining the response to the coronavirus pandemic.
 Similarly, computer systems at the University Hospital Brno in the Czech Republic – a facility hosting one of the 18 labs used for testing the new virus – were shut down because of a cyber-attack.
 Many of these attacks are an attempt to disrupt or undermine the global efforts to treat or research COVID-19.

 A silver lining?

 It’s not all doom and gloom from the hacker community, though.
-Many of the major ransomware distribution groups have allegedly called a ceasefire on their hacking efforts, particularly with respects to medical facilities.
+Many of the major ransomware distribution groups have allegedly called a ceasefire on their hacking efforts, particularly with respect to medical facilities.
 These groups have claimed that they never target such facilities nor will not target them whilst the pandemic is ongoing.
-Some are even offering decryption or data recovery at a discounted rate if such an organisation is accidentally targeted.
+Some are even offering decryption or data recovery at a discounted rate if such an organization is accidentally targeted.
 While a welcome reprieve, the coronavirus-cybersecurity battle is far from over.